 We rose early on Saturday and decided to head to Red Rocks Amphitheater for some sightseeing.
-No, we did not rent a car, we took Ubers everywhere.
-In Denver they have ride-share which is a great way to meet locals and other travelers.
-As our vehicle wound it’s way up to the Amphitheater, my mom and I gazed out the window in awe of all the beauty around us.
-We made high pitched squeals, gasps and laughed at ourselves for acting like children.
+No, we did not rent a car.
+We took Ubers everywhere.
+In Denver, they have a ride-share, which is a great way to meet locals and other travelers.
+The Uber wound its way to the Amphitheater.
+My mom and I gazed out the window in awe of all the beauty around us.
+We made high-pitched squeals, gasps and laughed at ourselves for acting like children.
 We explored all around the Amphitheater and slowly made our way down to the Trading Post.
 The next thing on our agenda was to set off on a hike.
-We didn’t want anything too strenuous, because we were still getting used to the higher elevation so we made sure to get plenty of water and we set off on a 1-1/2 mile hike.
+We didn’t want anything too strenuous because we were still getting used to the higher elevation, so we made sure to get plenty of water, and we set off on a 1-1/2 mile hike.
 The trails were very well maintained and easy to follow.
-Gorgeous rock formations and winding paths triggered silence amongst us as we marched along in awe of what we were seeing.
-After the hike, we decided to explore a town called Morrison which is a short ride from Red Rocks.
+Gorgeous rock formations and winding paths triggered silence amongst us as we marched along in awe of what we saw.
+After the hike, we decided to explore Morrison, a short ride from Red Rocks.
 The town was recommended to us by a very kind and helpful gentleman we met briefly at the hotel the day before.
 We ended up eating lunch on the patio of Besos De Arte in the heart of downtown Morrison.
-The menu was fantastic, we had a hard time choosing what to get because everything looked so good.
-We spent a few more hours browsing around local shops and the cider festival but we were ready to get back to the hotel for a nap.
+The menu was fantastic.
+We had a hard time choosing what to get because everything looked so good.
+We spent a few more hours browsing around local shops and the cider festival, but we were ready to get back to the hotel for a nap.